luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
-in posthog we have this thing called the toolbar.
+In posthog we have this thing called the toolbar.
 The toolbar is a little widget that you embed in your website.
 -->

 ---